mycguo/chat-pgvector/docs/ARCHITECTURE.md

 ## 🎯 Current Implementation

-This application uses **PostgreSQL + pgvector as the single source of truth** for all structured data and semantic search.
-The architecture has been fully migrated from file-based storage to a database-backed system.
+This application uses **Neon.tech (serverless PostgreSQL) + pgvector as the single source of truth** for all structured data and semantic search.
+The architecture has been fully migrated from file-based storage to a managed, serverless database-backed system.

 ## 📊 Data Storage Architecture

-### PostgreSQL + pgvector (Primary Storage)
+### Neon.tech (Serverless PostgreSQL) + pgvector (Primary Storage)

-**All application data is stored in PostgreSQL with pgvector extension:**
+**All application data is stored in Neon.tech (serverless PostgreSQL) with pgvector extension:**

 ```
-PostgreSQL Database (chat_pgvector)
+Neon.tech Serverless PostgreSQL Database (chat_pgvector)
 └── vector_documents table
     ├── Applications (collection: "applications")
     ├── Companies (collection: "companies")